nawagers/Colonization-SAV-files/README.md

 The goal of this project is to describe as much of the format of the save game files for Colonization 3.0 as possible and to build a Python module that can read, modify, and rebuild valid SAV files.

 Included are some helper files.
-The scripts are written for Python 3.6 and should be cross platform
+The scripts are written for Python 3.6 and should be cross platform.
+It may be helpful to note that Colonization has two autosave slots.
+File COLONY09.SAV is saved at the end of every turn (when the year changes).
+File COLONY08.SAV is saved at the end of each decade in the game.
+These are available in the load screen, but not the save screen.

 ## ALLTERRA.MP
 A map file built with the map editor that features all the different terrain types as islands in the north of the map.
 The south